konman01/Java/OOPS/Documentation.md

 Casting one class type to another class type is known as Class casting.
 Class casting can be achieve between two class having is a relationship.

 * The instance of the class which has to be casted to another class must have all the properties of that class.
 Otherwise compiler throws ClassCast Exception.
-* class casting can bo done in 2 ways.
+* class casting can boe done in 2 ways.
   * Upcasting
   * Downcasting
 * Casting subclass instance to super class type is know as upcasting.
 Upcasting can be performed from any subclass level to superclass.
 Upcasting can be performed either implicitly(by compiler) or explicitly.